The Smarter Cambridge Transport organisation

 Nicki Marrian worked at the Word Bank in Washington DC for 20 years, mainly in publishing, then spent 7 years in Silicon Valley, California.
 “I am happy to be back in Cambridge after nearly 30 years in the USA.
 Cambridge has changed fundamentally even in the 5 years I have been back.
 I feel strongly that the unrestricted commuter parking on residential streets creates unnecessary congestion, adds to pollution, and distorts traffic flows.
 I want to help Cambridge become a vibrant modern city, without sacrificing its historic charm and beauty.”

-Willa McDonald (Vice-chair)
+Willa McDonald (Secretary)

 As a local GP Willa McDonald is aware of the growing evidence for the damaging effects of air pollution, especially from diesel engine emissions.
 She is therefore a strong supporter of improvements in public transport options for our city, to reduce congestion and pollution.
 She is also an advocate for walking and cycling as healthy journey choices, which can improve mental and physical well-being when built into people’s daily lives.